dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 work and to a degree you'd be surprised if they are broken.

-Great, now you have the main building blocks: we'll put all the pieces above together on Thusrday, hopefully in a way that blows your mind.
+Great, now you have the main building blocks: we'll put all the pieces above together on Thursday, hopefully in a way that blows your mind.

 ---------------------------------------------------------------
 ## Part 3: saving and restoring privileged registers.